Best Free Field Service Software in 2026 (Actually Free, Not Freemium)

 Website: trafft.com

 Trafft is an appointment booking system.
-The free plan handles up to 5 bookings per day, which is enough for a part-time service operator.
+The free plan handles 5 bookings daily.
+That’s enough for part-time service operators.

-**Best for:** Solo operators offering booked services (cleaning, tutoring, in-home repair) who want online booking at no cost.
+Best for: Solo operators offering booked services who want free online booking.

 Cost: Free for up to 50 future appointments